BinaryStudioAcademy/bsa-2023-towhub/readme.md

 erDiagram

-erDiagram

     USERS {
         id serial PK "not null"
         phone varchar "not null"
         email varchar "not null"
         first_name varchar "not null"
         last_name varchar "not null"
-password_hash varchar "not null" password_salt varchar "not null" created_at timestamp "not null" updated_at timestamp "not null" group_id integer FK "not null"
+        password_hash varchar "not null"
+        password_salt varchar "not null"
+        created_at timestamp "not null"
+        updated_at timestamp "not null"
+        group_id integer FK "not null"
     }

     GROUPS {
         id serial PK "not null"